Skip to main content

 Owner of your home

-Deduct depreciation but tax on resale
+Deduct the depreciation of the property but taxation on resale

 Tenant of your home

-Same as
+Same

-• Current and occasional expenses
+• Recurring and occasional costs

 Company